DotBots/alvarado24lh-distortion/dataset/lh2/LHB-DotBox/README.md

-4 lighthouse sensor were placed in the corners of a 5x5 square.
-The sensors were covered while the square was moved, to avoid "in-between" readings.
+One LH2 sensor was moved around the LH basestation "B".
+Effort was taken to cover as much of the field of vision of the basestation as possible.